-Precision & repeatability in fiber optic manufacturing
+Precision & repeatability in optical fiber manufacturing

-Alicat’s role in fiber optic manufacturing
+Alicat’s role in optical fiber manufacturing

 Compensating for changing environmental conditions

 Local environmental conditions can drastically affect the optical fiber manufacturing process, and many control systems can’t respond fast enough to changes in environmental conditions to save a batch.

 For example, manufacturers located in areas that experience heavy thunderstorms (causing significant changes in barometric pressure) will see a lot of inconsistent product is a storm front is rolling in.
 They may look at the weather forecast and choose not to begin the 12-hour process drawn process.

 However, Alicat devices have a quick enough control and response time to overcome and compensate for those changing atmospheric conditions.
 This allows manufacturers to produce high quality fiber—regardless of weather—because mass flow measurements compensate for local pressure changes.